awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 Then, take a close look at your sending to determine why your recipients don't appreciate the mail you're sending, and address that underlying problem\.
 For every person who complains, there are potentially dozens who didn't appreciate your mail who didn't \(or weren't able to\) complain\.
 If you only remove the recipients who actually complain, you're not addressing the underlying problem\.

 #### Q5\.
-Do you disclose the Amazon SES complaint rate limits that trigger probation and suspension?<a name="cm-feedback-loop-q5"></a>
+Do you disclose the Amazon SES complaint rate limits that could cause my account to be placed under review or that could result in my account's ability to send email being paused?<a name="cm-feedback-loop-q5"></a>

 For best results, you should maintain a complaint rate below 0\.1%\.
 Higher complaint rates can impact the delivery of your emails\.

-If your complaint rate is 0\.1% or greater, we'll place your account on probation\.
-If your bounce rate is 0\.5% or greater, we'll suspend your ability to send additional email\.
+If your complaint rate is 0\.1% or greater, we'll place your account under review\.
+If your complaint rate is 0\.5% or greater, we might pause your account's ability to send additional email until you resolve the issue that resulted in the high complaint rate\.

 #### Q6\.
 Over what period of time is my complaint rate calculated?<a name="cm-feedback-loop-q6"></a>